 Is your thermostat still not getting power?
-Another thing you’ll want to check is to see if your thermostat is wired correctly into the control board.
-On your control board, you’ll find several terminals that your thermostat will need to be correctly wired into.
+Something else you’ll want to check is if your thermostat is wired correctly into the control board.
+On your control board, you’ll find several terminals into which your thermostat will need to be correctly wired.

-On your circuit board, you’ll find a R terminal, a C terminal a G terminal, a Y terminal, a W terminal.
+On your circuit board, you’ll find an R terminal, a C terminal, a G terminal, a Y terminal, and a W terminal.
 There aren’t any standards for wire colors.
 Here are common uses and preferred colors for these wires:

-- C terminal will use the blue or black wire (Common wire, It enables the continuous flow of 24 v AC from the Red wire.)
+❖ C terminal will use the blue or black wire (Common wire, enables the continuous flow of 24 v AC from the Red wire.)

 For example, if you want to turn the fan on, power flows from the red (R) wire to the green (G) wire.
 All these wires will need to be plugged into the corresponding terminals on the inside of your thermostat.

 While you’re inspecting the wires, you’ll also want to make sure that none of the wires are damaged, corroded, or have been chewed through by a pest.

 In addition to this, you’ll also want to make sure the area is clean and nothing is wet.
 Thermostats that are located in the basement of a home can be damaged by leaky ceilings and walls.

 Easy to use checklist